 Iraq has made significant progress since the last of U.S. troops left the country in December 2011, but continues to face serious challenges.
 Iraq’s economy became stronger, provincial and regional elections were organized, and the country has made steady steps toward regaining its regional and international stature.
 At the same time, the country is struggling with high levels of violence and other spillover effects from Syria, as it tries to hold national elections in 2014 and find a workable common vision of governance.

-To discuss these matters and more, kindly join us for what promises to be an interesting event at 10:00-11:30am on October 31, 2013 at USIP’s Headquarters in Washington D.C.
-Follow the conversation on Twitter with @USIP, @IraqiEmbassyUSA, and #USIPIraq.
+To discuss these matters and more, USIP held an event at 10:00-11:30am on October 31, 2013 at USIP’s Headquarters in Washington D.C.
+Continue the conversation on Twitter with @USIP, @IraqiEmbassyUSA, and #USIPIraq.

 Jim Marshall, Opening Remarks and Moderator